 - High Key means when a teen is very interested in something or someone (can also mean actively spreading information)

-Teenagers are at a stage in their lives where they want to be independent, but still require guidance.
-Teen text code gives kids a way to communicate in an interesting manner while having a sense of independence.
-Many of the terms are innocent, but others can pose a warning sign to parents.
+Teenagers are at a stage where they want to be independent but still require guidance.
+Teen text code allows kids to communicate interestingly while having a sense of independence.
+Many terms are innocent, but others can pose a warning sign to parents.
 It is important to know what your child is doing online.
-However, as a parent it can be hard to monitor everything your teen does, says, and sees.
-With Bark’s monitoring services we can help you save time and give you the peace of mind you deserve.
+However, as a parent, it can be hard to monitor everything your teen does, says, and sees.
+With Bark's monitoring services, we can help you save time and give you the peace of mind you deserve.
 For more information, such as “What does BMS mean” and more, visit Bark today.

 **This post was updated on June 19, 2020**

 Your kid may be at a stage where they’re rapidly diving into the social media scene.
 While interacting online can mean building a community, learning from others, and exploring new interests, you also want to help keep them safe.
-If your child has a Twitter account — and especially if you don’t — there are a couple of things you should know about the popular app.
-Don’t worry, because we’re diving into that, understanding is Twitter safe for your child, and giving you the scoop on Twitter monitoring as well.
+If your child has a Twitter account — and especially if you don’t — there are some things you should know about the popular app.
+Don’t worry because we’re diving into that, understanding is Twitter safe for your child, and giving you the scoop on Twitter monitoring.

 How Twitter Works